Approximate tensorization of the relative entropy for noncommuting conditional expectations: Applications

 More generally, given two POVMs $\mathbf{X}:= \{X_x\}_{x}$ and $\mathbf{Y}:=\{Y_y\}_{y}$ on a quantum system $A$, and in the presence of side information $M$ that might help to better predict the outcomes of $\mathbf{X}$ and $\mathbf{Y}$, the following state-dependent tightened bound was found in \cite{frank2013extended} (see also \cite{berta2010uncertainty} for the special case of measurements in two orthonormal bases and \cite{maasen1988uncertainty} for the case without memory): for any bipartite state $\rho_{AM}\in\cD(\cH_A\otimes \cH_M)$,

 with $c'=\max_{x,y}\{\tr(X_x\,Y_x)\}$, where $\Phi_{\mathbf{Z}}$ denotes the quantum-classical channel corresponding to the measurement $\mathbf{Z}\in\{\mathbf{X},\mathbf{Y}\}$:

 The above inequality has been recently extended to the setting where the POVMs are replaced by two arbitrary quantum channels in \cite{gao2018uncertainty}.
-In this section, we restrict ourselves to the setting of \cite{berta2010uncertainty}, so that the measurement channels reduce to the Pinching maps of \Cref{example2}.
-First of all, we notice that the relation (\ref{uncert}) easily follows from \Cref{corollaruweak}, as we show below.
+In this section, we restrict ourselves to the setting of \cite{berta2010uncertainty}, so that the measurement channels reduce to the Pinching maps of \Cref{subsec:application_MLSI}.
+First of all, we notice that the relation (\ref{uncert}) easily follows from \Cref{corollaruweak}: